cbazile2021/ProjectFlaskApp/README.md

-# Project Flask App
+# 📚 Voice-to-Book Q&A Web App – by Charles Bazile

 ## 📌 Description
-This Flask-based web application allows users to:
+This Flask-based web application enables users to:
+- 📘 **Upload a PDF book** for reference.
-- 🎤 **Record audio** using their microphone and upload the recording for transcription and sentiment analysis using Google Cloud's **Vertex AI Multimodal LLM**.
+- 🎤 **Record a question using their voice**, which is transcribed and answered **using only the content of the uploaded book**.
-- 📝 **View real-time sentiment feedback** directly from the LLM response.

-🚫 **Text-to-Speech and separate APIs (Speech-to-Text, Natural Language)** were used in the previous version but have now been removed to simplify the experience.
+- 🤖 Responses are generated using **Google Vertex AI's Gemini 2.5 multimodal model**.

+🔁 All interactions (audio, transcript, answer) are processed and saved for reference.

+> ✨ Previous APIs (Speech-to-Text, Natural Language, Text-to-Speech) were **replaced** with a single multimodal LLM call for efficiency and better performance.

+---

 ## 🚀 Features (Current Version)

-### ✅ **Unified Transcription & Sentiment Analysis**
+### ✅ **Gemini 2.5 Multimodal Q&A**
-- Record audio directly from the browser.
+- Voice input recorded directly in the browser
-- Upload and analyze using **Vertex AI Gemini models**.
+- PDF book is uploaded and parsed as the knowledge source
-- A single API call returns both **transcription** and **sentiment analysis**.
+- A single call to **Gemini 2.5**:
-- Results are saved in a `.txt` file alongside the `.wav` audio.
-- Graceful handling for **quota issues**, **timeouts**, and **safety filter blocks**.
+  - Transcribes the question
+  - Answers based **only** on the uploaded PDF content
+- Displays transcription and book-based answer
+- Audio answer is generated with **Text-to-Speech** and played automatically

-### ✅ **User Interface Enhancements**
+### ✅ **Streamlined User Interface**
+- One-click book upload
-- Modern layout with a clean recording interface.
+- Clear recording controls
-- Displayed transcription and sentiment results side-by-side.
-- Clear indicators when safety filters block the model’s response.
+- Real-time feedback with:
+  - Transcribed text
+  - Answer content
+  - Spoken answer via MP3 playback
+- Visual status updates (uploading, processing, error handling)

 ---

-## 🧠 Features from Previous Version
-Before the Project 3 changes, the app included:

-### 🎙️ **Speech-to-Text using Google API**
-- Audio recording from the browser
-- Uploads were transcribed using the **Google Speech-to-Text API**
-- Sentiment analysis was performed using **Google Natural Language API**

-### 🗣️ **Text-to-Speech with Sentiment**
-- User could enter text
-- Text was converted to audio using **Google Text-to-Speech API**
-- Sentiment was analyzed before conversion

-### 🎨 **UI Enhancements**
-- Color-coded sentiment labels (green for positive, red for negative, gray for neutral)
-- Sections for both transcribed audio and text-generated speech

-These features were removed or merged to simplify the current architecture.

----

 ## ⚙️ Setup Instructions

 ### 🔹 Prerequisites
-- Python 3.x installed
+- Python 3.8+
-- ffmpeg installed on your system
+- `ffmpeg` installed
-- Google Cloud Project with Vertex AI enabled
+- Google Cloud project with **Vertex AI** and **Text-to-Speech** APIs enabled
-- A service account JSON key file with access to Vertex AI
+- A **service account JSON key** with access to both APIs

 ### 🔹 Installation
 ```bash